 Control Centre - The EM control centre is a computer and software system that records and stores information from EM System components (e.g., video, sensor data, GPS data, system log data) and also controls the operation of onboard EM system components.

-Data Records - Actual records or entries in a data file or database.

-Data Review Centre (DRC) - A facility or entity with supporting software platform(s) used to analyse e-monitoring records and record e-monitoring data.
+Data Review Centre (DRC) - A facility or entity with supporting software platform(s) used to analyse EM records and generate EM data.
 This could be a standalone facility or a designated space within the premises of the fisheries administration.

 Designated Installer or Service Technician - A person or entity authorised by an EM Service Provider to install or service an EM System.

-EM Analyst - A person qualified by the appropriate EM Programme provider to analyse e-monitoring records and record e-monitoring data in accordance with the EM standard and analysis procedures.
+EM Analyst - A person qualified by the appropriate EM Programme provider to analyse EM records and generate EM data in accordance with the EM standard and analysis procedures.

 EM Analysis - See EM Records Analysis/Interpretation.

-EM Analysis Rate - The proportion of e-monitored records that are analysed to produce EM data.
+EM Analysis Rate - The proportion of e-monitored records that are analysed to generate EM data.

+EM audit requirements - the WCPFC agreed standards and procedures to be followed by an EM program in order to support the WCPFC agreed audit and assurance process.
+The requirements may include standards on processes such as EM record and EM data retention.

-EM Certifier - An individual or organisation which has been approved by the appropriate authority to inspect and approve e-monitoring systems for use.
+EM Certifier - An individual or organisation which has been approved by the appropriate authority to inspect and approve EM systems for use.

+EM Coverage -The proportion of vessels or fishing effort that are recorded by the EM Program.
+Note that this definition not analogous to the commonly used definition of observer coverage.
+The analogous quantity can be determined by multiplying the EM coverage rate by the EM analysis rate.

-EM Data analysis - Data produced through analysis of e-monitoring records that conforms with the data standards specified in the SSPs.
+EM Data - Data generated through analysis of EM records.

-EM data requirements – the minimum data fields that must be obtained from EM records and ancillary logs.
+EM data requirements – the WCPFC agreed minimum data fields with associated data standards that must be generated from EM records and ancillary logs.

-EM Programme - A process administered by a national fisheries regulator(s) that includes the use of EM systems on vessels to independently collect and verify fisheries data and information.
+EM Program - A national or regional program responsible for managing the use of EM systems to independently collect and generate fisheries data and information.
 This is different to the WCPFC EM Program.

-EM Records - Footage (still images and video) and sensor data recorded by an EM System that can be analysed to produce EM Data.
+EM Records - Footage (still images and video) and sensor data (if applicable) recorded by an EM System that can be analysed to generate EM Data.
 Sensors may include any number of sensors (e.g., hydraulic sensors) that are part of the EM equipment and whose data is recorded on the vessel as part of the EM system.

-EM Records Analysis/Interpretation - The process of an EM Analyst reviewing EM records and converting them into EM Data.
+EM Records Analysis - The process of an EM Analyst reviewing EM records to generate EM Data.

 EM Service Provider - A provider of EM technical and logistical services.
 An EM Programme may have multiple EM Service Providers and they may provide different services within the programme (e.g., onboard hardware, DRC software, DRC review services).

-EM analysis software – any software used by an EM Analyst to support them in their role of EM Records Analysis/Interpretation.
-This software is often provided by the EM Service Provider and can include a range of features of tools that facilities the efficient and effective work of EM Analyst.
+EM analysis software – any software used by an EM Analyst to generate EM data.
+This software is often provided by the EM Service Provider and can include a range of features that facilities the efficient work of the EM Analyst.

 EM System - All the vessel and shore-based components supporting the generation, storage, transmissions, analysis and reporting of EM Records.